Eetion/phfibre/README.md

 # To-d0

+- add test to check whether a given cycle must have infinite or finite lifespan
-* try exporting to Poly-make
+- try exporting to Poly-make

 # Debug / verification